 43 Commando - Organisation

-43 Commando Fleet Protection Group are based at HM Naval Base Clyde, Faslane, Scotland.
+43 Commando Fleet Protection Group are based at Her Majesty's Naval Base Clyde (HMNB Clyde), Faslane, Scotland.
 When it was known as the Fleet Protection Group Royal Marines (FPGRM), it was under the command of the Commander Operations Fleet, Royal Navy.
 In April 2012, the unit was renamed to '43 Commando Fleet Protection Group Royal Marines' and placed under the command of 3 Commando Brigade, forming the largest component therein.

 43 Cdo FP Gp RM are organised into several squadrons